MOHDZUHAIBKAMAL/express_app_for_social_media_app/README.md

 node app_runner.js
 ```

-The server will start at url and you can use the endpoints, sample data and operation are in the postman collection
+The server will start at url and you can use the endpoints listed below.

 ## List of Routes